ryanallen/words-of-my-perfect-teacher/README.md

 *ye shes mtsho rgyal*, [Padmasambhava's](#padmasambhava-of-oḍḍiyāna) mystic [consort](#consort) and greatest disciple.
 She served him perfectly, and helped him to propagate his teachings, in particular concealing [spiritual treasures](#spiritual-treasure) to be rediscovered later for the sake of future disciples.

 ## Yidam
-*yi dam*, Skt. *devata*, *istadevata*, a deity representing enlightenment, in a male or female, peaceful or wrathful form corresponding to one's individual nature.
+*yi dam*, Skt. *devatā*, *istadevata*, a deity representing enlightenment, in a male or female, peaceful or wrathful form corresponding to one's individual nature.
 The yidam is the source of accomplishments.
 See [three roots](#three-roots).

 ## Yoga
 *rnal 'byor*, practice, lit. a method for uniting (*'byor*) with the natural state (*rnal ma*).